hemantkiri/Covid19/README.md

 * How quickly Covid-19 will hit to all countries in the world?
 * How many people got affected and died from Santa Clara County?

-## Description of the data exploration phase of the project:
+## Exploration phase of the project:

 As I explored the data from the website, I found a total of six .csv files.
  * country_wise_latest.csv